-As at December 31, 2017, the Group had approximately 12,300 full-time employees.
+As at December 31, 2018, the Group had approximately 13,000 full-time employees.
 The Group's remuneration policies are formulated based on the performance of individual employees and the Company's performance and are reviewed regularly.
 Our full-time employees participate in various employee benefit plans including retirement benefits, extended disability benefits and workers' compensation.
-In addition, we have adopted employee incentive plans designed to attract, retain, motivate and encourage employees to commit to enhancing value for us and our Shareholders as a whole.
+In addition, we have adopted employee incentive plans designed to attract, retain, motivate and encourage employees to commit to enhancing value for us and our shareholders as a whole.
 For example, the Group has retention programmes that include individual development plans, merit wage adjustments, annual incentive plans and promotions.

-Based on the workload of the Group, we engage approximately 1,100 employees on a contract basis as at December 31, 2017.
-We offer training programmes to our full-time and contract employees which are designed to develop the skills that we need to meet our enterprise goals and customer requirements and to meet certain training requirements such as mandated customer or regulatory requirements and contractual obligations.
+We offer training programmes to our full-time employees and contract personnel which are designed to develop the skills that we need to meet our enterprise goals and customer requirements and to meet certain training requirements such as mandated customer or regulatory requirements and contractual obligations.